 As a matter of fact, like many houses of worship, the Cathedral combines history and art.
 Interestingly, the Renaissance frescoes on the high altar were rediscovered ten years ago when a baroque vault was removed.
 Cardinal Rodrigo de Borja, later Pope Alexander V, commissioned these paintings.
 Later these frescoes were covered during the remodeling of the presbytery.
 Depicting twelve angels playing instruments, they are one of the most significant sculptures from the early Spanish Renaissance.

 The most important treasure, however, is undoubtedly the Holy Chalice.
 Archaeological evidence and studies suggest that this goblet is in fact the one used by Jesus at the Last Supper.
 Therefore, Popes John Paul II and Benedict XVI. used it at the Eucharists during their visits to Valencia.

 Legend has it that after the Last Supper, Saint Peter brought the agate goblet to Rome.
 Pope Sixtus II then took the relic to Huesca.
 During the Moorish rule, the chalice was hidden somewhere in the Pyrenees before Alfonso V of Aragon brought it to his palace in Valencia.

 Today, you can admire it in the Capilla del Santo Caliz in the Cathedral’s southeast part.

-Visiting hours are from Monday to Friday are from 10.30 a. m. till 6 p .m., Saturdays till 5 p. m. and Sundays from 2 p. m. to 5 p. m.
+Visiting hours are from Monday to Friday from 10.30 a. m. till 6 p .m., Saturdays to 5 p. m. and Sundays from 2 p. m. to 5 p. m.
 The general admission is 8 €uros and you’ll get a 10 percent discount with a Valencia Tourist Card.
 I’m introducing this tourist pass in the Cash, Cards, and Deals section below.